Kenneth-Sc/CU-Source/README.md

-# flutter_1
+# Flutter App: C.U-Source

-A new Flutter project.
+This is where the code lives for the live C.U web-app.
+Changes made here must be applied to the github.io repository found here: (https://github.com/Kenneth-Sc/Kenneth-Sc.github.io)

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: